 What Countries is Webull Available in?

-Will Webull Expand to the UK or Europe?
+Will Webull Expand to Europe?

-Where is Webull Licensed?
+What Countries is Webull Licensed?